REALTOR® Safety Month Events & Tips

 September is REALTOR® Safety Month, and there's no better time to reassess your safety protocols and prioritize safety.

-The reality in real estate is that there are some real threats when working in the field, and it's crucial to be prepared.
+The reality in real estate is that there are real threats when working in the field, and it's crucial to be prepared.
 The 2023 REALTOR® Safety Survey highlights alarming statistics of the potential dangers REALTORS® face while on the job:

 • 56,000 REALTORS® were victims of a crime while performing their duties.